• start here

 Although there are a few short but steep ascents along the Overland Track, the trail itself is reasonably well-graded.
 In fact, about 40% of the walk is on boardwalk (duck boards) or platforms lifted just above the bush.
 Some people dislike these man-made trails, but I personally enjoyed the opportunity to walk on a flat surface so I could enjoy the scenery rather than staring at the ground.

-Water
+Water access

 All of the campsites have large rainwater tanks that you can use to fill up your drink bottles or to prepare your meals.
 Officially, TasParks recommends filtering this water, but we certainly didn’t, nor did most of the other people at camp, and no one seemed to have any issues.

 In addition to water at the campsites, there are also a few streams or waterholes along the way that can provide a good source of mid-hike water.
 You should always carry enough water so that you don’t have to rely on this in summer, as streams have been known to dry out completely during particularly rainless years.
-If you do get lucky (as we did), these water sources should probably be filtered, especially if they are stagnant.
+If you do get lucky (as we did), these water sources should be filtered, especially if they are stagnant.

 Huts & camping